Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ## 12.11 Struct alignment

 By aligning certain member fields of structs to 64 bit, we can make memory allocation cache-aligned on 64 bit systems.
 This can also be done for global variables.
+The **#align** directive takes care of aligning struct member fields relative to the start of the struct.
+If the start is 64 bit aligned, and a member field has #align 64, then this fields will also be 64 bit aligned.
+The same goes for `#align 32` and `#align 16`.
+The start or base of the struct must be #align-ed correctly, otherwise it won't work.
+You can't do this on the structs definition, like in (1B), this has no effect.
+You must use the 2nd parameter `alignment` of New when creating a new struct instance (see line (5))
-This enhances memory efficiency and reduces cache misses.
+This enhances memory efficiency and reduces cache misses for cache-sensitive data-structures.
 This is shown in the following example:

 See *12.7_struct_align.jai*:
 ```c++